 IBCA supports the continued monitoring of diseases of feral swine.

-IBCA supports the continued monitoring of foreign animal diseases of swine, such as African Swine Fever(ASF), Classical Swine Fever (CFF), and Foot and Mouth Disease (FMD).
+IBCA supports the continued monitoring of foreign animal diseases of swine, such as African Swine Fever(ASF), Classical Swine Fever (CSF), and Foot and Mouth Disease (FMD).

 IBCA supports the Indiana State Board of Animal Health in their process of identifying the location of cervid herds, and supports the individual, approved identification of all cervid animals, and the controlled movement of these animals in order to take necessary measures to prevent the spread of TB, Brucellosis, Chronic Wasting Disease, and any other regulated cattle disease, to Indiana's cattle industry.